 Steve Rogers: I don't want to kill anybody; I don't like bullies.
 I don't care where they're from.

 Earlier than that, you find out he's tried to enlist in the army multiple times, he calls out a guy for being rude in a movie theater, later is fighting said guy even when it's obvious who has the upper hand and doesn't run away no matter how much he gets beaten.

 Steve (still obviously in agony): NO!
 DON'T!
 I CAN DO THIS!

-Peggy Carter's first scene is dealing with someone who was mocking her for being English and making several rude comments towards her.
+Peggy Carter's first scene is dealing with someone who was mocking her for being English and making several rude and sexist comments towards her.
 She knocks him down with one punch.

 The Professional.
 The first scenes show Leon as a badass hitman with almost supernatural skills due to years of training.
 He spends the rest of his day as mundanely as possible- going to the store, watering his plants and cleaning his guns.

 Norman Stansfield gets two establishing moments: he's introduced standing in the background, listening to classical music on his headphones and completely disconnected from the rest of the world.
 Then, when his second-in-command informs him of a problem (a drug holder apparently cut some of the dope he was supposed to be keeping safe), he removes the headphones, and sniffs the holder for a few seconds, before declaring him innocent.
 Stansfield's next scene shows him leading a gang of thugs towards the holder's apartment: he takes a moment to down a pill and muse on how much he likes "these calm little moments before the storm," before charging into the apartment with a shotgun, killing the holder's wife, the holder's teenage daughter, then finally cornering the holder himself... so he can chat about classical music while the rest of his gang search the apartment for drugs.